lukfor/magic-reports/README.md

       <version>0.0.1</version>
     </dependency>

-0r include it as a dependency in your Gradle project:
+Or include it as a dependency in your Gradle project:

     compile 'com.github.lukfor:magic-reports:0.0.1'